 Reporting has always been about amplifying certain voices from the public.
 But rather than a list of carefully cultivated sources that reporters have traditionally relied upon, social media can present millions of competing voices that we must select from wisely.
-Whether you call it citizen journalism, user-generated content or social media, our readers often report the news before we are able to verify the facts.
-While it's good to highlight those voices, it is critical to verify rumors before reporting them as fact.
+Whether you call it citizen journalism, user-generated content or social media, our readers often report and share news stories before we are able to verify the facts.
+While it's good to highlight those voices, it is critical to verify rumors before reporting them as facts.

 There are techniques for confirming the validity of certain social media accounts, including examination of how long the account has been in existence, looking at the account's message history, and scrutiny of photo streams or other bits of the user's digital trail.
-If you have doubts, reach out to your local social media lead for guidance.
+If you have doubts, reach out to your service's or division's social media lead for guidance.
 You must do your due diligence before relying on a source as credible.
 In other words, report the story.